Git hooks templates

-We have created an open-source project where we aim to create and maintain basic templates for hooks in different languages(currently python) so that different project can use the template according to their need.
+We have created an open-source project where we aim to create and maintain basic templates for hooks in different languages(currently Python) so that different projects can use the template according to their need.

 Hooks reside in the .git/hooks dir of every git repo.
 The

 .sample extension prevents them from executing by default.
 To install then you need to remove the

 As an example, try installing a simple